Cournot's principle for measure-theoretic probability: Introduction

-The remainder of this paper is organized as follows.
-In Section \ref{math} some purely mathematical notions are developed.
-In Section \ref{cou} the novel formulation of Cournot's principle is developed into the details and the announced results are proven.
+The paper is organized as follows: In Section \ref{math}, some preliminary notions are introduced.
+In Section \ref{prace}, the empirical notion of practical certainty is defined.
+In Section \ref{proba}, the new formulation of the principle is presented.
+In Section \ref{part}, the three particular situations are presented.
 Section \ref{conc} concludes the paper.